geometrian/TinyLeakCheck/README.md

 ## Potential Improvements and Contributing

 Improving the stack-trace and data recording:
-- Replace stack-trace with [`std::basic_stacktrace`](https://en.cppreference.com/w/cpp/utility/basic_stacktrace.html) after we confirm it's supported!
-- More detailed leak information on non-Windows platforms (probably just use `std::basic_stacktrace`)!
-- Ignores only work when the function name is available (i.e. when a trace is created).
-Make a lighter-weight trace that just gets the function name to allow this all the time?
-Would be nice to have that feature just anyway.
-(Again, probably just use `std::basic_stacktrace`.)
 - Option to remove frames before main?
+- The version of this in my personal library has color output.
+This wouldn't actually be too hard to add, at least on Linux or modern Windows, and it makes the traces *much* prettier.
+- Also in my personal library, padding out the function names in the trace so they're the same width would improve readability.
+- On a related note, optional support for `#include <format>` or [libfmt](https://fmt.dev) would be great!

 Improving the underlying tracer:
 - Look into static leak checking again?
 We rejected tying it to `operator new` previously, but maybe it can be made to work.
-- Memory blocks are reported in no particular order because they are recorded in a `std::map<...>`.
+- Memory blocks are reported in no particular order because they are recorded in a `std::map<⋯>`.
 It would be ideal to output them in-order.
 Note that the datastructure to accomplish this ought to retain the asymptotic efficiency of the map, but also allow deallocations of blocks to happen at any time.
 Probably a map and linked list combo would work.
 - There is only one tracer for the whole program; it would be better to have a separate tracer for each thread to reduce contention, as was originally conceived.

-Misc.:
-- The version of this in my personal library has color output.
-This wouldn't actually be too hard to add, at least on Linux or modern Windows, and it makes the traces *much* prettier.
-- Also in my personal library, padding out the function names in the trace so they're the same width would improve readability.
-- On a related note, optional support for `#include <format>` or [libfmt](https://fmt.dev) would be great!

 TinyLeakCheck is unfortunately not very well tested yet.
 Bug reports are welcome!
 Bug reports can be opened in the issue tracker.